adityjhaa/trading-simulator/README.md

 ### 3.3 Filtering Options:

-To enhance analysis, the backend supports various filters:
+To enhance analysis, the backend supports various indicators:

 -   MACD: Moving Average Convergence Divergence is also implemented for the user to check the validity of the stock.

 -   SMA: Incorporating Simple Moving Averages (SMA) with customizable window sizes (we used SBA-50 and SBA-100).

--   RSI: Users can apply Relative Strength Index(RSI) filters to identify overbought or oversold conditions.
+-   RSI: Users can apply Relative Strength Index(RSI) indicators to identify overbought or oversold conditions.

 ### 3.4 User Authentication and Authorization: